SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 [﻿](§13.2)Eventually, I came up with a phonetic alphabet and a phonetic notation system that does not take accents into account and yet, is incredibly accurate with regard to the correct pronunciations of world languages.

 [﻿](§13.3)In this paragraph, I want to try to prove my point.
-If I pronounce some Arabic words by substituting an epiglottal fricative { ﻿ħ﻿ } instead of a glottal fricative { ﻿h﻿ }, immediately I sound more Arabic.
+If I pronounce some Arabic words by substituting a pharyngeal fricative { ﻿ħ﻿ } instead of a glottal fricative { ﻿h﻿ }, immediately I sound more Arabic.
 If I substitute an { ﻿æ﻿ } where an { ﻿a﻿ } or an { ﻿e﻿ } would be, again I sound more Arabic.
 If I substitute a { ﻿q﻿ } where a { ﻿k﻿ } would be, again, I sound more Arabic.
 This has nothing to do with my native language.
 It just so happens that the Arabic language has and uses those sounds.
 Similarly, when saying Russian words, if I pronounce the alveolar approximant { ﻿ɹ﻿ } as an alveolar trill { ﻿r﻿ }, I sound more Russian.
 If I pronounce my vowels a little more tensely in French, I sound more French.
 If I pronounce my alveolar plosives as retroflex plosives by curling the tip of my tongue towards the palate, I sound like someone from India.
 It is only the slight variations in pronunciations that give rise to those accents.
 For example, in “ ﻿Southern American English﻿ ”, you may have heard of this accent, where all of the vowels are pronounced more centrally.
 This is not something that can be marked in phonetics, and neither should it be.
 How can you mark every little, small difference?
 And so, you need just one system that works everywhere, and I strongly believe I created that system.

 #### CHAPTER FOURTEEN ( ﻿ⅩⅣ﻿ ): Introduction to the Translingual Phonetic Alphabet ( ﻿TPA﻿ )